- The Curriculum

 A student who has received a final grade of B- or lower in a course may repeat the course.
 Students must consult with their academic advisors regarding minimum course grade requirements and policies for repeating courses.
 The course to be repeated must be taken at Norfolk State University and taken prior to completion of the degree at Norfolk State University.
 The normal registration procedure must be followed when registering for repeat courses, and the grade earned will be posted to the student’s record.
 The credit and quality points for the highest grade earned (one grade only) will be used to calculate the student’s GPA.
 All courses attempted (the original course attempted and the grade for that course) will remain on the student’s permanent record and will appear on the transcript.

-Registration for graduate students takes place at the departmental registration site.
+Registration for graduate students takes place in the department.
 The graduate student must consult with an advisor in his/her respective department to plan her/his program of study.

 All graduate students are classified as “Day” students and are required to secure an I.D. card appropriately marked “Graduate Student.”
 I.D. cards are issued or updated during the registration period.